-A slightly different approach was taken in the recently proposed Data Governance Act (DGA, COM(2020) 767 final), which sets out conditions for the re-use of protected data held by the public sector.
+A slightly different approach was taken in the Data Governance Act (DGA) (Regulation (EU) 2022/868), which sets out conditions for the re-use of protected data held by the public sector.
 The DGA does not put forward an explicit obligation that a re-user, who intends to transfer public sector data that is confidential or protected by intellectual property rights to a third country, must pass on any restrictions to the recipient.
 However, Article 5(10) stipulates that the public sector body shall only transmit protected data to a re-user who intends to transfer the data to a third country if the re-user undertakes to comply with the obligations imposed by intellectual property law or confidentiality agreements even after the data is transferred to a third country.
-Furthermore, the re-user also needs to accept the jurisdiction of the courts of the Member State of the public sector body regarding any dispute related to the compliance with this obligation.
-This rule does not apply if the re-user transfers the data to a third country that has been declared to provide similar protection of trade secrets and intellectual property (Article 5(9)).
-In essence, Article 5(10) establishes strict liability of the re-user of public data for any violations of trade secret or intellectual property protection by a downstream recipient that is located in a non-EEA country.
+Furthermore, the re-user also needs to accept the jurisdiction of the courts of the Member State of the public sector body regarding any dispute related to compliance with that obligation.
+This rule does not apply if the re-user transfers the data to a third country that has been declared to provide similar protection of trade secrets and intellectual property (Article 5(12)).
+In essence, Article 5(19) establishes strict liability of the re-user of public data for any violations of trade secret or intellectual property protection by a downstream recipient that is located in a non-EEA country.
 While re-users of publicly held data are not explicitly required to pass on restrictions, they will likely do so in order to reduce the risk of being exposed to liability claims.
-The Proposal deviates from Principle 33 because under the latter the supplier would not be liable for any breaches of a recipient if the supplier passed on its duties and restrictions to the recipient and took reasonable and appropriate steps to ensure compliance with these restrictions.
+The DGA deviates from Principle 33 because under this Principle, the supplier would not be liable for any breaches of a recipient if the supplier passed on its duties and restrictions to the recipient and took reasonable and appropriate steps to ensure compliance with these restrictions.

 d.
 Duty to monitor and remediate wrongful activities.
-A duty to inform the recipient of the transferred data that is similar to the one stated in Principle 33(2) can be found in the GDPR (Regulation (EU) 2016/679).
-According to Articles 16 to 18, data subjects have the right to request the rectification, erasure and restriction of further processing of their personal data.
-The controller which receives such a request is, pursuant to Article 19, under an obligation to communicate the request to each recipient to which the personal data has been disclosed.
-A controller is exempted from this obligation, if such communication proves impossible or involves disproportionate effort (cf. Principle 33(2)(b)).
-Furthermore, Article 17(2) obligates controllers which have made personal data public to take reasonable steps, taking account of available technology and the cost of implementation, to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers.
+A duty to inform the recipient of the transferred data that is similar to the one stated in paragraph (2) of this Principle can be found in the GDPR (Regulation (EU) 2016/679).
+According to Articles 16 to 18, data subjects have the right to request the rectification, erasure, and restriction of further processing of their personal data.
+The controller that receives such a request is, pursuant to Article 19, under an obligation to communicate the request to each recipient to whom the personal data has been disclosed.
+A controller is exempted from this obligation if such communication proves impossible or involves disproportionate effort (cf. paragraph (2) of this Principle).
+Furthermore, Article 17(2) obligates controllers that have made personal data public to take reasonable steps, taking account of available technology and the cost of implementation, to inform controllers that are processing the personal data that the data subject has requested the erasure by such controllers.
 Once the information reaches the recipient, that recipient is not automatically obligated to comply with the request, as the processing may still be justified by a separate legal ground. (see Christiane Wendehorst, Personal Data in Data Value Chains - Is Data Protection Law Fit for the Data Economy?, in Sebastian Lohsse, Reiner Schulze and Dirk Staudenmeyer (eds.), Data as Counter-Performance - Contract Law 2.0?, 2020, p.
 191, 209 ff.).

-Principle 33: Direct action against downstream recipient
+Principle 33.
+Direct Action against Downstream Recipient